10 Accessible Hotels in Vancouver

 10. Holiday Inn Vancouver Downtown

-Situated in the heart of the city, the Holiday Inn Vancouver Downtown offers practicality and convenience.
-Like its sister property on West Broadway, this location features wheelchair-accessible rooms with grab bars, tall toilets, and spacious bathrooms.
+Situated in the heart of the city, the Holiday Inn Vancouver Downtown offers a convenient location for seeing the sights.
+Like its sister property on West Broadway, this location features wheelchair-accessible rooms with handrails, grab bars, tall toilets, and expanded bathrooms, and ADA-compliant elevator access is available for all levels.
 Central to many of Vancouver’s attractions, it’s a comfortable home base for exploring the city’s best.